Raza Unida Party: Mujeres Por La Raza

 Mujeres Por La Raza is a women's caucus associated with the Raza Unida Party which developed in 1973.
 Its creation has been credited to three women: Evey Chapa, Ino Alvárez, and Marta Cotera.
 Mujeres Por La Raza was conceived in conjunction with the Chicana feminist movement of the 1970s.
 Many women were involved in the RUP since its creation in 1969.
 Regardless of their participation in the movement, women were sometimes referred to as “groupies” by men in the party.

 Mujeres Por La Raza focused primarily on women and family life.
 They held many conferences with seminars that focused on community building and political organization.
-Mujeres Por La Raza had many local communities based in cities such as Houston, Dallas, Corpus Christi, Laredo, San Antonio, Crystal City, Mercedes, Autism, and Temple.
-Alma Canales, a member of the organization, received the endorsement from the Texas Women’s Political Caucus (TWPC) on her 1972 campaign for lieutenant governor.
-However, the TWPC failed to commit on Canales’s political campaign.
+Mujeres Por La Raza had many local communities based in cities such as Houston, Dallas, Corpus Christi, Laredo, San Antonio, Crystal City, Mercedes, Austin, and Temple.
+Alma Canales, a member of the organization, received the endorsement from the Texas Women's Political Caucus (TWPC) on her 1972 campaign for lieutenant governor.
+However, the TWPC failed to commit on Canales's political campaign.
 A year later, Mujeres Por La Raza unanimously voted to remove themselves from the TWPC.

 Crystal City indictments

 In 1976, 11 officials in Crystal City, Texas, were indicted on various counts.
 Angel Noe Gonzalez, the former Crystal City Independent School District superintendent who later worked in the United States Department of Education in Washington, D.C., upon his indictment retained the San Antonio lawyer and later mayor, Phil Hardberger.
 Gonzalez was charged with paying Adan Cantu for doing no work.
 However, Hardberger documented to the court specific duties that Cantu had performed and disputed all the witnesses called against Cantu.
 The jury acquitted Gonzalez.
 Many newspapers reported on the indictments but not on the acquittal.
-John Luke Hill, the 1978 Democratic gubernatorial nominee, had sought to weaken RUP so that he would not lose general election votes to a third party candidate.
+John Luke Hill, the 1978 Democratic gubernatorial nominee, had sought to weaken RUP so that he would not lose general election votes to a third-party candidate.
 However Victory went to his Republican rival, Bill Clements.
 Compean received only 15,000 votes, or 0.6%, just under Clements's 17,000-vote plurality over Hill.